Automatically Recommend Code Updates: Are We There Yet?: Threats to Validity

 \section{Threats to Validity}

 In this section, we discuss potential threats that may influence the outcomes of our study.

 \textbf{Threats to the external validity} concern the generalizability of our work.
-Our study is based on the Android apps available on the official Google Play store and publicly accessible on GitHub.
-We mainly collect Java method blocks from these Android apps.
+Our study is based on the \textit{AndroidZooUpdate} and Pornprasit~\ea~\cite{pornprasit2023d}.
+For \textit{AndroidZooUpdate}, we mainly collect Java method blocks from these Android apps.
 There is a possibility that these apps may not be representative of open-source Android apps developed in the Kotlin programming language, which Google officially supported for Android development starting in 2017~\cite{KotlinWeb}.
 However, Java is a widely used programming language, extensively employed in Android development~\cite{liu2020androzooopen, gois2019empirical}.
-In future research, we plan to extend our approach to include Android apps written in Kotlin.
+Additionally, our selection criteria, which required apps to be published on Google Play and have more than one commit message on GitHub, led to the exclusion of a large number of apps from the AndroZooOpen dataset.
+While this was necessary to ensure that we were working with apps that are actively maintained, it does introduce a potential threat to the generalizability of our results.
+However, to mitigate this threat and maintain the generality of our findings, we have included popular benchmark datasets Pornprasit~\ea~\cite{pornprasit2023d} (i.e., Android, Google, Ovirt) in our analysis alongside our collected dataset.

 \textbf{Threats to the internal validity} relate to the impact of the hyperparameter settings on the performance of CodeLM-based models.
-During fine-tuning, we also didn't alter the model's architecture (e.g., number of layers).
+During fine-tuning, we also did not alter the model's architecture (e.g., number of layers).
 We acknowledge that a comprehensive calibration would certainly yield better results.
 However, optimizing the settings of the parameter for deep learning approaches is computationally expensive.
-Furthermore, our research objective does not involve determining the optimal settings but rather aims to fairly investigate the feasibility of learning and recommending code updates for Android apps using CodeLMs.
+Furthermore, our research objective does not involve determining the optimal settings but rather aims to fairly investigate the feasibility of learning and recommending code updates using CodeLMs.

-\textbf{Threats to the construct validity} relate to the data collection process for our dataset, as it may have an impact on the accuracy of CodeLMs.
-We perform data cleaning and filtering steps to mitigate the noise in our datasets (e.g., removing duplicated methods pairs).
+\textbf{Threats to the construct validity} relate to the data collection process for \textit{AndroidZooUpdate}, as it may have an impact on the accuracy of the CodeLMs.
+We perform data cleaning and filtering steps to mitigate the noise in \textit{AndroidZooUpdate} (e.g., removing duplicated methods pairs).
 However, unknown noise may still exist in our curated dataset.
 Future work should further investigate unknown noise and explore its impact on the evaluation of code update recommendation approaches using CodeLMs.